-Even though they aren’t very many, winter blooming shrubs are often among the most amazing.
+Even though there aren’t very many, winter blooming shrubs are often the most amazing.

 They are unique in that they bloom when all the other plants are at rest.